appsmithorg/appsmith-docs/website/docs/advanced-concepts/multiple-environments.md

 ## Environments on Appsmith

 Appsmith provides two environments out of the box - **staging** and **production**.
 Staging environment configurations should ideally point to datasources which are used for development, QA or user acceptance testing.
-Production environment configurations should point to datasources which have live, end-user facing data.
+Production environment configurations should point to datasources which have live data that the end user see on the app.

-In Appsmith, environments are set at the workspace level.
+In Appsmith, environments work at the workspace level.
 This means that all the apps within a workspace share the same configuration values for both staging and production environments.

 ## Configure an environment

  By default, all the configuration values for a datasource are shared across staging and production environments.
-If you want to have different values for staging and production, you can go to the **Manage Environments** page where you can provide different values for any of the available fields for staging and production.
+If you want to have different values for staging and production, you can go to the **Manage Environments** page where you can provide different values for the available configuration fields for staging and production.

 <VideoEmbed host="youtube" videoId="3hoIWkvL9hA" title="Configure an environment" caption="Configure an environment | MongoDB" />